bvallelunga/example-app-companion-words/README.md

 **Possible Use Cases**
   * discover the name for your next iPhone app
   * suggest relevant words in a messenger or email client
-  * serve relevant ads based on a user"s interests
+  * serve relevant ads based on a user's interests

 ## Input Scheme
 The input should be an array of words.
 We can change the number of similar words to return, the default is 10, by setting a limit.
-Note, the app is case-insensitive i.e. `"cat"` and `"CAT"` will have the same output.
+Note, the app is case-insensitive i.e. `cat` and `CAT` will have the same output.
 ```json
 {
   "words": ["blue", "twitter", "fkdsjfsa"],